Buying Life Insurance For Your Parents: The Top Tips

 However, your parent(s) must consent to the coverage and be legally competent for you to take coverage out on them.

-If they have Alzheimer’s or Dementia, they are not going to be able to legally consent and Power of Attorney will not change the insurability.
+Now, if they have Alzheimer’s or Dementia, they are not going to be able to legally consent and Power of Attorney will not change their insurability with the vast majority of carriers.

-It is quite common for people with aging parents to take out a policy to ensure that they are not devastated financially by the loss of a parent.
+It is quite common for people with aging and elderly parents to take out a policy to ensure that they are not financially devastated in handling their end of life expenses.
 Leaving this world is costly to say the least which makes buying the right policy, very important.

 Can I buy life insurance on my parents without them knowing?